As this is a Guide To Affiliate Marketing for the beginners, it’s best we start right at the beginning by first explaining the meaning of Affiliate.

 The third requirement is a Niche ( the subject/item you are going to promote).

-The first 2 requirements speak for themselves, so let’s concentrate on the third.
+As the first 2 requirements speak for themselves, we will concentrate on the third.

 Whatever you choose to promote, it has got to be something that you have an interest in.

 Something that you have a passion for and have quite a bit of knowledge about.